Website Manager

 Please download and complete the CBRC Declaration of Swimming Ability and give it to the instructor on the first day of your session.

-We encourage youth to learn both sweep rowing and sculling to get a good foundation for joining our Juniors program.
-Young people who complete one of our introductory classes, or have previous rowing experience, are welcome to join.
-The Juniors Club trains year-round.
-Information about the summer program and program costs can be read on our Juniors Summer Season page.
+We encourage youth to learn both sweep rowing and sculling to get a good foundation for joining our Juniors program in the Fall.
+Young people who are returning rowers or who have successfully completed several of our introductory classes, or have previous rowing experience from other rowing clubs, are welcome to join.
+This summer's LTR rowers can register for multiple Learn to Row sessions.

 Support CBRC by donating here.